-An employee may use sick leave for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee.
+- To obtain diagnosis, care, or treatment of an existing health condition of, or obtain preventive - For certain other types of leaves as identified in this handbook.

 In each calendar year, an employee may use up to half of the sick leave he or she would accrue in that calendar year for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or domestic partner.
 The employee may designate which type of leave he or she is using.